 - Professional development

-Each year, Nebraska Wesleyan University holds Honors Academy Professional Development Workshops either on the Lincoln campus or over Zoom.
-Teachers are supplied a stipend to attend this required event.
-At the workshop, teachers discuss changes in policies and procedures, interact with other instructors and meet with NWU academic department coordinators about updates to the curriculum in their disciplines.
+Each year, Nebraska Wesleyan University holds Honors Academy Professional Development Workshops either on the Lincoln campus or virtually.
+Teachers are provided a stipend to attend this required event.
+At the workshop, teachers discuss changes in policies and procedures, interact with other instructors, and meet with NWU academic department coordinators about updates to the curriculum in their disciplines.

 - Private coaching

 Honors Academy teachers are encouraged to work closely with their departmental liaisons throughout the academic year in areas of curriculum development and assessment coordination.